softeng-feup/open-cx-bit-counter/README.md

 Then as the project moved along the website started to grow in features to accomodate the new user-stories.
 The ability to add talks was implemented.
 When data from the application started to come in, a graph was added to each talk to show the change in occupation over time.
 Lastly an admin key was implemented to make sure only the conference organizers could add/remove talks.
 At this time the website also went live.

+### Contribution to open_cx project
+We contributted with two different strands.
+We added a room model (room.js) and the corresponding routes (rooms/index.js and single.js) to the open_cx_server and three new properties to the talk schema: occupation, occupation_list and a reference to room, in order to prepare the backend to receive a room and the corresponding occupation.
+We also provided our algorithm to count the number of people on a room, which connects to the backend by a post message (rpi/OpenCV.py).
+Our frontend is available on a directory we created with the name open_cx_bitcounter/frontend as recommended.